The Universal de Rham/Spencer Double Complex on a Supermanifold: The de Rham/Spencer Double Complex of a Supermanifold

-Notice that these matches the non-vanishing cohomology groups for an ordinary elliptic curve, the difference being that those are found at page one, while in the complex supergeometric setting there is an infinite number of non-zero differentials at page one. \item[$q=1:$] this is pretty much the same as above for $q=0,$ upon using the Dolbeault identification $H_{\bar \partial}^{p, q} (\mathpzc{E}) \cong \check{H}^{q} (\Omega^p_{\mathpzc{E}})$, so that under this isomorphism one can systematically multiply the above global sections for $q=0$ by $d\bar z \in H^{0,1}_{\bar \partial} (\mathpzc{E})$ to obtain those for $q=1$.
-Doing this, one finds the the non-trivial cohomology groups contributing to $E_2^{i\geq 0, 1}$ are given by
+Notice that these match the non-vanishing cohomology groups for an ordinary elliptic curve, the difference being that those are found at page one, while in the complex supergeometric setting there is an infinite number of non-zero differentials at page one. \item[$q=1:$] this case is similar to $q=0,$ upon using the Dolbeault identification $H_{\bar \partial}^{p, q} (\mathpzc{E}) \cong \check{H}^{q} (\Omega^p_{\mathpzc{E}})$, so that under this isomorphism one can systematically multiply the above global sections for $q=0$ by $d\bar z \in H^{0,1}_{\bar \partial} (\mathpzc{E})$ to obtain those for $q=1$.
+Doing this, one finds that the non-trivial cohomology groups contributing to $E_2^{i\geq 0, 1}$ are given by

 and once again one finds an infinite number of non-zero differentials at page one. \end{enumerate} Since the differentials at page two read $d : E_2^{p,q} \rightarrow E_2^{p+2, q-1}$, then they are all zero by the above result in cohomology.
 It follows that the Hodge-to-de Rham spectral sequence for $\mathpzc{SE}$ converges at page two, \emph{i.e.} $E_2 = E_{\infty}$, giving the usual Hodge decomposition of the de Rham cohomology groups.